Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/filesystems.md

 Memory usage control - ZFS adaptive replacement cache (ARC) can take a lot of RAM.
 It can be the reason of out-of-memory issues when memory is also requested by the ClickHouse.

 * It seems that the most important thing is zfs_arc_max - you just need to limit the maximum size of the ARC so that the sum of the maximum size of the arc + the CH itself does not exceed the size of the available RAM.
-For example, we set a limit of 80% RAM for Clickhouse and 10% for ARC.
+For example, we set a limit of 80% RAM for ClickHouse and 10% for ARC.
 10% will remain for the system and other applications

 Tuning:
 * another potentially interesting setting is primarycache=metadata, see benchmark example: https://www.ikus-soft.com/en/blog/2018-05-23-proxmox-primarycache-all-metadata/